jmadoremos/os-first-install-new/docker/bittorrent/README.md

 * [Deluge VPN](https://github.com/binhex/arch-delugevpn) is a full-featured ​BitTorrent client for Linux, OS X, Unix and Windows.
 This Docker includes OpenVPN and WireGuard to ensure a secure and private connection to the Internet, including use of iptables to prevent IP leakage when the tunnel is down.
 It also includes Privoxy to allow unfiltered access to index sites, to use Privoxy please point your application at http://<host ip>:8118.

-* [deemix](https://deemix.app/) is a barebone deezer downloader library built from the ashes of Deezloader Remix.
+* [Deemix](https://deemix.app/) is a barebone deezer downloader library built from the ashes of Deezloader Remix.

+* [FlareSolverr](https://github.com/FlareSolverr/FlareSolverr) is a proxy server to bypass Cloudflare and DDoS-GUARD protection.

 * [Lidarr](https://github.com/binhex/arch-lidarr) is a music collection manager for Usenet and BitTorrent users.
 It can monitor multiple RSS feeds for new tracks from your favorite artists and will grab, sort and rename them.
 It can also be configured to automatically upgrade the quality of files already downloaded when a better quality format becomes available.

-* [FlareSolverr](https://github.com/FlareSolverr/FlareSolverr) is a proxy server to bypass Cloudflare and DDoS-GUARD protection.

-* [Nginx](https://www.nginx.com) is a simple webserver with php support.
-This enables the stack to expose the web UIs of the individual applications using a centralized IP address in the host's network.
+* [Prometheus Exporter](https://github.com/tobbez/deluge_exporter) A Prometheus exporter for Deluge.

+* [Prowlarr](https://hub.docker.com/r/binhex/arch-prowlarr) (custom image) is a indexer manager/proxy built on the popular arr .net/reactjs base stack to integrate with your various PVR apps.
+Prowlarr supports both Torrent Trackers and Usenet Indexers.
+It integrates seamlessly with Sonarr, Radarr, Lidarr, and Readarr offering complete management of your indexers with no per app Indexer setup required (we do it all).

+* [Radarr](https://github.com/binhex/arch-radarr) is a fork of Sonarr aims to turn it into something like Couchpotato.

 * [Sonarr](https://github.com/binhex/arch-sonarr) is a PVR for Usenet and BitTorrent users.
 It can monitor multiple RSS feeds for new episodes of your favorite shows and will grab, sort and rename them.
 It can also be configured to automatically upgrade the quality of files already downloaded when a better quality format becomes available.

-* [Radarr](https://github.com/binhex/arch-radarr) is a fork of Sonarr aims to turn it into something like Couchpotato.

-* [Prowlarr](https://hub.docker.com/r/binhex/arch-prowlarr) (custom image) is a indexer manager/proxy built on the popular arr .net/reactjs base stack to integrate with your various PVR apps.
-Prowlarr supports both Torrent Trackers and Usenet Indexers.
-It integrates seamlessly with Sonarr, Radarr, Lidarr, and Readarr offering complete management of your indexers with no per app Indexer setup required (we do it all).

 ## Environment variables